docker/docs/datacenter/dtr/2.0/install/install-dtr-offline.md

 ---
+aliases:
+- /docker-trusted-registry/install/install-dtr-offline/
 description: Learn how to install Docker Trusted Registry on a machine with no internet access.
 keywords:
 - docker, registry, install, offline
 title: Install Docker Trusted Registry offline